-- Following your assessment your physiotherapist will explain your treatment plan and clarify timelines involved for recovery, as well as discussing any outstanding concerns
+- Following your assessment, your physiotherapist will explain your treatment plan and clarify timelines involved for recovery, as well as discuss any outstanding concerns

 - This is often an opportunity to highlight any other resources that may be useful to accelerate recovery.

 Your pelvic floor muscles behave like most muscles in your body.
-The provide optimal strength when they start from their optimal resting position.
+They provide optimal strength when they start from their optimal resting position.

-Generally, we would recommend that every woman that returns to sport has a normal pelvic floor length and can generate enough force in the pelvic floor to resist gravity and a downwards force that occurs with a basic cough…
+Generally, we would recommend that every woman that returns to the sport has a normal pelvic floor length and can generate enough force in the pelvic floor to resist gravity and a downwards force that occurs with a basic cough.

 There are MANY reasons to stay hydrated, especially before exercise.
 For the sake of normal bladder function hydration is equally as important.
 On average people should void 6-8 times a day with volumes slightly less than their first awakening void.

-If you are using this strategy or know that you are voiding low volumes on a regular basis a pelvic floor assessment can offer resources to get you back to a normal routine.
+If you are using this strategy or know that you are voiding low volumes regularly a pelvic floor assessment can offer resources to get you back to a normal routine.

 Many extended health care policies do provide physiotherapy coverage.
 However, we always recommend that you contact your provider to determine whether or not you are covered and the amount which your provider will cover you for.
 Some insurance companies will allow us to bill them directly.
 However, we do have specific guidelines which must be followed in order to do so.
 Otherwise, you are billed directly and provided with a detailed statement for you to submit to your insurance provider for reimbursement.
 Most of our sites allow our clients 30 days to remit to their insurance company before our payment is expected.